RevCurtisP/C02/README.md

 code for the 6502 microprocessor.
 The C02 specification is a highly specific subset of the C standard with some modifications and extensions

+The compiler generates assembly language code, currently targeted to the DASM assembler.

 See the top-level [documentation](doc/c02.txt) for more information.

 ## Building the Compiler